microsoft/lisa/docs/concepts.md

 ## Feature

 The feature is like the tool, but it supports operations outside the node.
 For example, get serial logs of nodes, add disks, etc.

+When implementing a platform, it also needs to implement supporting features.
+After a feature is implemented, the test cases that requires this feature, can be run on the platform.

 ## Requirement and Capability